-- (1) Subject to any variation under subclause (2), the long-term average sustainable diversion limit for the water source is the component of the baseline diversion limit for the Lower Darling SDL resource unit as determined under Schedule 3 of the Basin Plan, that in the Minister's opinion is attributable to the water source. - (2) The long-term average sustainable diversion limit is to be varied as determined under Chapter 7 of the Basin Plan.
+- (1) Subject to any variation underin accordance with subclause (2), the long-term average sustainable diversion limit for the water source is the component of the baseline diversion limit for the Lower Darling SDL resource unit as determined underin accordance with Schedule 3 of the Basin Plan, that in the Minister's opinion is attributable to the water source. - (2) The long-term average sustainable diversion limit is to be varied as determined under Chapter 7 of the Basin Plan.

-- 1 Baseline diversion limit is defined in the Dictionary. - 2 The long-term average sustainable diversion limit for the Lower Darling SDL resource unit specified in Schedule 2 of the Basin Plan covers extractions from both the New South Wales Lower-Darling Regulated River Water Source and the Lower Murray-Darling Unregulated Water Source.
+- 1 Baseline diversion limit sand Lower Darling SDL resource unit are defined in the Dictionary. - 2 The long-term average sustainable diversion limit for the Lower Darling SDL resource unit specified in Schedule 2 of the Basin Plan covers extractions from both the New South Wales Lower-Darling Regulated River Water Source and the Lower Murray-Darling Unregulated Water Source.